 “Force Majeure Event” means any cause affecting the performance by a Party of its obligations arising from acts, events, omissions, happenings or non-happenings beyond its reasonable control, including acts of God, riots, war or armed conflict, acts of terrorism, acts of government, local government or regulatory bodies, fire, flood, storm or earthquake, or disaster, interruption of or delay in transportation, unavailability of or interruption or delay in telecommunications or third party services, failure of third party software or inability to obtain raw materials, supplies or power but excluding any industrial dispute between the Customer and Aprimo or any failure in any sub-contractor Aprimo uses to deliver any Services under this Agreement;

 “Intellectual Property Rights” means all intellectual property rights wherever in the world arising, whether registered or unregistered (and including any application), including copyright, know-how, moral rights, trade secrets, business names and domain names, trademarks, service marks, trade names, patents, petty patents, utility models, design rights, semi-conductor topography rights, database rights, rights in any software and all rights in the nature of unfair competition rights or rights to sue for passing off;

-“Order Form” means the initial order set out in Schedule 1 together with any supplemental order(s) under this Agreement;
+“Order Form” means the initial order executed between the Parties together with any supplemental or renewal order(s) under this Agreement;

 “Professional Services” means the provision of consulting services as specified in the applicable Order Form or statement of work;